yt-project/unyt/paper/paper.md

 three libraries is negligible.
 On the other hand, for `np.sqrt`, `np.equal`, `np.add`, and `np.subtract`, `Pint` still has statistically significant overhead for large input arrays.
-Finally, for the in-place `ufunc` comparison, `Pint` has the lowest overhead.
+Finally, for the in-place `ufunc` comparison, `Pint` has the lowest overhead for all operations.
 However, as discussed above, this is because of a bug in `Pint` which causes the library to ignore units when calling a `ufunc` with the `out` keyword set.

 # Conclusions